karelvanzijl/status200-bootcamp/Stage 2/Classes/2024-08-14/node/readme.md

     // Output will be: undefined
     ```

--   This is because of Node' modulair setup
+-   This is because of Node' modular setup

 ## Mode Module System